ctittel/fresh-docker/README.md

 Contains a `roscore` instance and a ROS websocket bridge for `agent` (when using the `acrobot-unity` environment) and `simulation` to connect to.

 - Building: `docker build --tag ctonic/ros-bridge https://github.com/ctonic/fresh-docker.git#:ros-bridge`
-- Running: `docker run --rm --network c_network -dit --gpus '"device=0"' --name c_ws_bridge ctonic/ros-bridge`
+- Running: `docker run --rm --network c_network -dit --gpus '"device=0"' --name c_ros_bridge ctonic/ros-bridge`

 ### simulation
 Runs the simulation and a VNC server.
 You can connect to the vnc with the instructions above.